ArtiShelar/udacity-fullstack-movie-project/README.md

 `tmdb.API_KEY = '289e548XXXXXXXXXXXXXXXXXXXXXXXXX'`

-Save and run the file.
+Save and run this python file.
 The static HTML file generated will be called `fresh_tomatoes.html` and it will open automatically in your default browser.